-California-based AquaShares helps water authorities solve their tragedy of the commons with the world’s first online water savings market platform.
-Our proven market design process, streamlined allocation service, and web-enabled market operation together help agencies replenish local supplies by empowering farms, firms, and families to trade the water they save.
+California-based AquaShares helps water authorities build water resilience through transparency, trading and trust.
+Our proven and transparent market design process, streamlined allocation service, and web-enabled market operation together help agencies replenish local supplies by empowering farms, firms, and families to trade the water they save.
 AquaShares ensures environmental resilience, social equity for current and future generations, and economic efficiency for water users seeking flexibility for personal and business needs.
 We do so by adapting 10,000 years of perspective in how durable cultures have turned conflict into cooperation and scarcity into abundance.

 In 2002, a red Land Rover broke down in the African desert while transporting water to besieged Kalahari Bushmen.
 Stranded for days, running dry, its driver had an epiphany: rather than ‘rescue’ these bands happily thriving in an arid land, our thirsty ‘developed’ world needed to adapt their timeless indigenous !xaro system of internal exchanges.
 Further research by Nobel laureate Elinor Ostrom showed such enduring, traditional self-organizing and rights-based frameworks to secure and restore marine fisheries (‘catch shares’) and fresh water (AquaShares).
 Back in Silicon Valley, the AquaShares team developed a way to not have to trade heavy physical water resources face to face and from place to place, but instead develop proprietary software to enable frictionless transactions of defined and fungible water savings credits, which since 2010 have anchored our cap-and-trade market platforms replenishing water supplies from California to Morocco.